bendtherules/bendtherules.github.com/posts/flipkart-ui-interview-experience.md

 📅  The interview was mostly a one-day process - from morning to late evening.
 First, they asked us to gather in a meeting room and explained the machine coding task (1st round).
 Next rounds are ps/ds (problem solving + data structure), UI round and finally, manager round.

 Machine coding - This is a UI you have to build using plain html/css/js - no ui library like react or vue is allowed.
 There is a list of reqd and good to have features.
 Complete atleast some of them.
 But more focus is on clean coding, best practices and logic, rather than on the ui look.
-Think beforehand how you want to build using plain js, keeping it modular and everything.
+Example task -  Consider a todo app.
+You can add, edit, remove items Think beforehand how you want to build using plain js, keeping it modular and everything.
 Have a scaffolding with import/export support ready (webpack or something).

-Example task -  Consider a list and detail view of credit cards.
-There is a existing list of cards, clicking on one of them opens a edit form (for the card details) below.
-This details form has dynamic validation.
-When the user is typing card number, detect the type of card and change validation (or remove if reqd) other card details fields like cvv, expiry, etc.

 Ps/ds - 1 problem solving question (leetcode easy problem - sorting, find from both sides, etc) + 1 data structure question (ex. tree traversal starting from leaf, stack, etc) .
 This is not so hard (usually) for ui roles, but i have heard if you are unlucky interviewer might go full-blown sde level like red-black tree.